rbignon/woob/docs/source/guides/module.rst

 On the browser side, you need to inherit from :func:`~woob.browser.browsers.LoginBrowser` and to implement the function :func:`~woob.browser.browsers.LoginBrowser.do_login`::

-    from weboob.browser import LoginBrowser
+    from woob.browser import LoginBrowser
-    from weboob.exceptions import BrowserIncorrectPassword
+    from woob.exceptions import BrowserIncorrectPassword

     class ExampleBrowser(LoginBrowser):
         login = URL('/login', LoginPage)